elldritch/promisebacker/README.md

 # Promisebacker
 Wraps an asynchronous function that either takes a callback or returns a promise, and allows it to do both.

+**Note:** Promisebacker is still under development and not yet ready for production systems.
+Releases are stable but the API is subject to rapidly change.

 ## Installation
 `npm install promisebacker`